MosaicFun/hackathon-permissionless-frontend/README.md

 These smart tokens use the [token features](https://docs.coreum.dev/modules/assetnft.html#token-features) burning, freezing and disable sending.

 Example of these issuances and mints: [address testcore18zduv6tgq7z0l0g5q672sxx24av9e978d2aucc](https://explorer.testnet-1.coreum.dev/coreum/accounts/testcore18zduv6tgq7z0l0g5q672sxx24av9e978d2aucc)

+# Gitcoin Passport data
+For the metrics on the homepage, we used the [Gitcoin Passport API](https://docs.passport.gitcoin.co/building-with-passport/api-reference#available-endpoints) in order to scrape score and stamp data from all addresses with an [Gitcoin Passport on-chain attestation](https://optimism.easscan.org/address/0x843829986e895facd330486a61Ebee9E1f1adB1a).
+Please note that this has a bias to more advanced used users (as they would benefit from on-chain stamps).